Nurturing Understanding, Inspiring Action

 Environmental Education Programme

 Gorukana’s Environmental Education Programme introduces visitors and student groups to the ecosystems, biodiversity, and conservation challenges of the BR Hills landscape.
-The programme is rooted in experiential learning — a living classroom where participants engage directly with the surrounding forests, plantations, and natural habitats of the BR Hills.
+The programme is rooted in experiential learning — participants engage directly with the surrounding forests, plantations, and natural habitats.

-Through guided nature walks, demonstrations of sustainable practices, and interactive discussions, participants explore the relationship between biodiversity, landscapes, and local communities — drawing on the Traditional Ecological Knowledge (TEK) of the Soliga community — a sophisticated, place-specific understanding of the forest built through centuries of direct observation and lived experience, and increasingly recognised by conservation scientists worldwide as an invaluable resource in biodiversity conservation.
+The programme draws on the TEK of the Soliga community — a sophisticated, place-specific understanding of the forest built through centuries of direct observation, increasingly recognised by conservation scientists worldwide as an invaluable resource in biodiversity conservation.

 Learning Activities